timothydeblock/SEBT/README.md

 * [Social Engineering for the Blue Team](https://www.timothydeblock.com/blog/2018/2/4/social-engineering-for-the-blue-team) by Timothy De Block - My opening thoughts on the topic.
 * [Sarcasm, or How I Stopped Worrying And Learned To Love Genuine Communication](http://annebean.com/sarcasm/) by Anne Bean - Interesting article on sarcasm and having to avoid it for a job.
 * [Seven reasons not to compliment someone on weight loss - and what to say instead](https://www.washingtonpost.com/lifestyle/wellness/seven-reasons-not-to-compliment-someone-on-weight-loss--and-what-to-say-instead/2018/05/17/0acd2d16-549c-11e8-a551-5b648abe29ef_story.html?utm_term=.56600bec2356) by Carrie Dennett - Not sure if I totally by into this.
 Valid points are made and something to keep in mind when talking about someone's weight.
+* [Jordan Harbinger Show - How to make people remember you](https://www.jordanharbinger.com/how-to-make-people-remember-you/) - Great article that talks about making a great impression with someone.

 ## Podcast episodes
 * [Manager Tools - The Three Types of Power (And One To Rule Them](https://www.manager-tools.com/2018/03/three-types-power-and-one-rule-them-part-1) - This four part series talks about the three different types of power in an organization.
 Expertise, role, and relationship power.
 Relationship power is by far the most important type of power for a person in an organization.